bonn0062/GSoD/absolute_beginners.rst

   - Binary operators

-  - Once you've created your arrays, you can start to work with them.
+nce you've created your arrays, you can start to work with them.
 Let's say, for example, that you've created two arrays, one called "data" and one called "ones":

 .. image:: images/np_array_dataones.png